Text-to-3D Generation using Jensen-Shannon Score Distillation: Experimental Results

-\hd{Qualitative comparison.} We compare our method with SOTA, including SDI~\cite{sdi}, JointDreamer~\cite{jointdreamer}, ScaleDreamer~\cite{scaledreamer}, and ASD~\cite{asd} visually (refers to Figure \ref{fig:teaser}).
-Overall, our approach can generate high-quality and completed 3D assets without blurry artifacts, unlike other methods.
-ScaleDreamer failed to optimize 3D representations in multiple objects, which results in a cylindrical object where each side is an image instead of converging to an object.
+\hd{Qualitative comparison.} We provide examples to compare our method with SOTA methods, including Consistent Flow Distillation~\cite{cfd} (CFD), ScaleDreamer~\cite{scaledreamer} (SD), DreamReward~\cite{dreamreward}, JointDreamer~\cite{jointdreamer} (JD), MVDream~\cite{mvdream}, ASD~\cite{asd}, ProlificDreamer~\cite{vsd} (VSD), HIFA~\cite{hifa}, and LatentNerf~\cite{latentnerf} (see Figure~\ref{fig:exp-compare}).
+Overall, our approach can generate higher-quality 3D assets than previous methods.
+For fair comparison, we used prompts provided by the previous research.
 In ASD, many artifacts appear around the main objects, which is evidence of the instability of using the Wasserstein metric.
 For the object with surrounding prompts, ScaleDreamer and ASD are unstable in learning both the foreground and the background.
-Our approach can learn the main object, the surrounding objects, and the background with a good quality.
+Our approach can learn the main object, the surrounding objects, and the background with good quality.
+We provide more examples at Appendix.

-Our method can produce highly aligned objects with the guidance prompt in alignment assessment.
-We present various 3D objects generated with long detailed prompts in Fig.~\ref{fig:teaser} to indicate the strong alignment characteristic of our proposed method.
-Others tend to ignore the information in the background, do not focus on the surrounding objects, or place those objects in the wrong location.
+Our method can produce 3D objects well aligned with the guidance prompt in the alignment assessment.
+We present various 3D objects generated with long, detailed prompts in Fig.~\ref{fig:teaser} to indicate the strong alignment characteristic of our proposed method.
+Other methods tend to ignore information in the background, not focus on the surrounding objects, or place those objects in the wrong location.

-\textbf{Janus problem.} From the results from Table \ref{tab:t3bench_results}, it can be seen that our method exhibits fewer Janus problems compared to other methods.
-Our experiments show that our method can create consistent 3D objects even with long and complexly detailed prompts.
-An example is shown in Fig.~\ref{fig:view}, which illustrates the robustness of our method to the Janus problem.
-More examples are in the supplementary material.
-However, for objects which has both concave and convex geometry, our method still suffers from the Janus problem, which can be alleviated by using multi-view guidance~\cite{mvdream} or tuning the hyper-parameter for the geometry consistency loss function.
+\textbf{Janus problem.} Table \ref{tab:t3bench_results} shows that our method exhibits fewer Janus problems compared to other methods (Fig.~\ref{fig:mv-ana}).
+However, for objects which has both concave and convex geometry, our method still suffers from the Janus problem, which can be alleviated by using multi-view guidance~\cite{mvdream}.